The best multi-factor authentication (MFA) solutions for Active Directory

 Allow multiple layers of MFA and session management to give admins deep control and visibility over their environments.

-Set granular MFA and access controls at the users, groups, and organizational unit levels.
+Fine tune granular MFA and access controls at the AD user, group, and organizational unit (OU) levels.

 Audit and report on a range of factors to spot threats, meet compliance, and support IT forensics.